ashwaniYDV/Zero-shot-Image-Recognition/README.md

 ![Example Image](test.jpg)

-*Test image is a beautiful green Jaguar.*
+*Test image is a beautiful Jaguar.*
 *All related prediction results are ranked in first three.*

 P.S.
 Remember, the prediction results are only allowed to be among above classes (train and zero-shot classes).